 When it rains, impervious surfaces such as rooftops, driveways, parking lots and roads prevent water from being absorbed into the ground.
 Instead, this rainwater drains downhill and is known as stormwater runoff.

 Unlike household wastewater, stormwater is not treated.
-That means the everyday pollutants and litter has a direct impact on our local water quality.
+That means the everyday pollutants and litter have a direct impact on our local water quality.

 Why is Stormwater Management Important?

 Stormwater runoff can erode soil and wash a wide variety of pollutants off the land, such as fertilizers and pesticides, soil and debris from lawns, oil, antifreeze, and metals from streets and parking lots, and litter.
 These pollutants are washed into our storm drains and can clog the system causing local flooding, and eventually empty into our waterways, causing pollution related closures, fish kills, and other negative impacts.